-New this year, the 2020 NASCAR Doubleheader Week revs up in the Pocono Mountains June 25-28, 2020 at Pocono Raceway.
-Start your engines: race week is packing five races over four days with extra events and activities for everyone to enjoy.
-With so much enticement, you'll wonder what to do first.
+The 2021 NASCAR Doubleheader revs up in the Pocono Mountains June 25-27, 2021 at Pocono Raceway.
+Start your engines for five races over three days, including Sunday's "Explore the Pocono Mountains 350," with extra events and activities for everyone to enjoy.

 2. It’s intense.

 Forget what you’ve seen on TV.
 You haven’t truly experienced a NASCAR race until you’ve felt the rush of the cars flying by.
-From the energy of the crowd to the extras off the track, there’s nothing like a NASCAR race at Pocono.
+From the energy of the crowd to the extras off the track, there’s nothing like a NASCAR race at Pocono Raceway.

 Pocono Raceway puts families first, with kid-friendly activities at every event.
-Young fans can explore Tricky’s* Kit Kamp, play in the Kids Zone, enjoy special perks from the Kids Club and party it up at the annual Kids Day (Friday, June 26, 2020).
-And, kids 12 and under enter free all week long!
-As an added bonus, the #PoconoMtns Inclusive Playground is open for children of all ages and abilities to play during race week.
+Kids, ages 12 and under, receive FREE admission to the 100 and 200 Level of the Grandstand all weekend long.
+And kids camp for FREE at the Raceway.
+With their free admission, children can explore Tricky’s* Kit Kamp, play in the Kids Zone, enjoy special perks from the Kids Club and party it up at the annual Kids Day (Friday, June 25, 2021).
+As an added bonus, the #PoconoMtns Inclusive Playground is open for children of all ages and abilities to play while camping during race week.

 *Tricky the Fox is Pocono Raceway’s mascot.
-Look for him out and about on race weekends.
+Look for him out and about on race weekend.

 4. It’s pet-friendly.